thomasrawiel/powermail-jira/README.md

 Hint: The project key is the prefix of the issue number.
 In the example of JRA-123, the "JRA" portion of the issue number is the project key.

 The label and project key are required.

+**New with version 1.2.0**
+You can now add values from the form itself to custom fields by adding a `MarkerValueCustomField` to the custom field configuration.

+See example above.